 We arrived back at the airport via Uber to head through security and wait at our gate.
 The original plan was to get into Athens around 9am 24hrs later and visit the Acropolis, Parthenon, Plaka and local taverns to eat, drink, etc. Unfortunately, that didn’t happen, so we missed our entire day in Athens.
 After what felt like the longest delay ever, we boarded our overnight red eye to London around 11pm Chicago time.

-It was a short 50min flight from Athens to Santorini and you couldn’t tell you were in paradise upon landing.
+It was a short fifty minute flight from Athens Greece to Santorini Greece.
+You couldn’t tell you were in paradise upon landing.
 The airport is on the East side of the island and in the middle of nowhere, surrounded by sand, rocks and rubbish.
 We grabbed our luggage and scampered out of the small airport and hopped on a bus for a few euros to Fira.

 We got dropped off a block away from Main Street.
 As we made our way up the long and steep street of Mitropoleos, we were awe-struck by the incredible view.
 The caldera is astounding, and I’ve never seen anything like it, it took my breathe away!
 As we stood overlooking the caldera, I could do nothing more but have a happy trigger finger and started firing away as many photos as I could.